AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Push/agora_chat_restful_send_push_notification.md

 }
 ```

-3. The push fails because the user ID of the push notification recipient does not exist:
+3. When a third-party push service is used, the push fails because the user ID of the push notification recipient does not exist:
 ```json
 {
     "timestamp": 1689154534352,